 - (G) The quantity of visitation time requested and the potential adverse impact that visitation would have on customary activities;

-- (H) Any other fact that establishes that the loss of the relationship between the petition and the child is likely to unduly harm the child’s mental, physical, or emotional health; and
+- (H) Any other fact that establishes that the loss of the relationship between the petitioner and the child is likely to unduly harm the child’s mental, physical, or emotional health; and

 - (I) Whether visitation can be structured in a way to minimize the child’s exposure to conflicts between the adults.”
 750 ILCS 602.9(b)(5)